sinclairzx81/reactor/readme.md

 ### overview

 Reactor is a evented, asynchronous io and networking framework written for the Microsoft.Net, Mono, Xamarin, and Unity3D platforms.
-Reactor is heavily influenced by libuv and nodejs, and aims to both mirror both their feature set, and aims to provide easy interoperability between .net applications and real-time network services.
+Reactor is heavily influenced by libuv and nodejs, and aims to mirror both their feature set, and ultimately provide easy interoperability between .net applications and real-time network services.

 Reactor is specifically written to target .net applications running versions of .net as low as 2.0.
 Developers can leverage Reactor to both consume realtime network services, as well as expose realtime services of their own.